vippsas/vipps-ecom-api/vipps-ecom-postman.md

    [`POST:/v3/psppayments/init/`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST).

    Ctrl+click on the link that appears and complete the payment authorization.

+   The `orderId` and `vippsLandingPageUrl` variables are now in the environment of this Postman example and can be used for subsequent calls relating to this purchase.

 1. Send request `Get Payment Details` for information about this payment by using [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET).